Do We Need Domain-Specific Embedding Models? An Empirical Investigation

 \textbf{Linguistic Pattern.} Table \ref{tab:compare_benchmark} presents a comparative analysis of linguistic features such as average sentence length, token length, syllables per token, and dependency distance \citep{dependency_distance} across two benchmarks.
 The results indicate that texts in FinMTEB consistently have longer and more complex sentences than those in MTEB, with an average sentence length of 26.37 tokens compared to 18.2 tokens in MTEB.
 This highlights significant linguistic differences between financial and general texts.
 However, does this difference warrant the need for a domain-specific embedding model?
 We will explore this question later.

-\textbf{High Semantic Diversity.} We first examine the inter-dataset semantic similarity.
-Using the all-MiniLM-L6-v2 model\footnote{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}, we embed 100 samples from each dataset, compute their averages to represent the dataset embedding, and measure inter-dataset similarity using cosine similarity.
-As shown in Appendix \ref{app:similarity}, most datasets in FinMTEB have an inter-dataset similarity score below 0.6, indicating high semantic diversity.
+\textbf{Semantic Diversity.} We examine the inter-dataset semantic similarity.
+Using the all-MiniLM-L6-v2 model\footnote{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}, we embed 1000 samples from each dataset, compute their averages to represent the dataset embedding, and measure inter-dataset similarity using cosine similarity.
+As shown in Appendix \ref{app:similarity}, most datasets in FinMTEB have an inter-dataset similarity score below 0.6, with a mean cosine similarity of 0.4.
 Despite being finance-domain specific, this highlights the diverse narratives and contexts present in the financial datasets.